Board & PE Insights

 Most boards don't create value.
 They monitor it, approve it, and occasionally obstruct it.
 The boards that drive value do one thing differently: they close the gap between strategy and execution — consistently and without getting in management's way.

-If you want to quantify where value creation discipline is strongest and weakest, use the Diagnose execution gaps.
+If you want to quantify where value creation discipline is strongest and weakest, use the Run the value creation diagnostic.

 What Is Board-Level Value Creation?